Potensic Atom SE Review Summary

 You can also stream live video feed to your smartphone at 720p thanks to the PixSync 2.0 transmission technology.

-This EIS feature works well and minimises any distortion from the images and photos, although it’s not perfect, and sometimes you may notice some jittery effects.
+This EIS feature works well and minimises any distortion from the images and photos, although it’s not perfect, and you may notice some shaky effects.

-This is a very good camera, especially for its price, and although I do recommend the DJI Mini SE from drones that cost under $300, the Potensic Atom SE is a good alternative.
+This is a very good camera, especially for its price, and it is one of the best cheap drones that is suitable for photography.

 Flight Features